 Once the hottest part of the day had passed, we went to one of Ubud’s top tourist attractions: the monkey forest!
 The monkeys roam free and even sit outside the entrance in the road if they want to.
 There are staff members around incase there are any issues with the monkeys and a few ladies selling bananas for people to give to them.
 We didn’t give them any food but watched as they ate the food that they are given 3 times a day.

-After a little bit more shopping and a little bit to eat we went for a Balinese massage.
+After a little bit more shopping and a little bit to eat, we went for a Balinese massage.
 All I knew about Balinese massages beforehand was that they massage everything.
 Boobs included.
 Sadly/luckily for us, our boobs were left unmassaged.
 I don’t feel like I had the full Balinese experience but I guess I saved myself quite a bit of awkwardness!

 On our last full day we woke up earlier than normal, got a good breakfast in us at Cafe Luna and then walked to the Yoga Barn for a gentle yoga class.
 (The class was actually called gentle yoga – we didn’t think we were ready for anything more than that!)
 The location was beautiful and I can see the appeal of a yoga retreat!
-We walked away feeling stretched, energised and still sure that yoga isn’t for us.
+We walked away feeling stretched, energised but still sure that yoga isn’t for us.

-In the afternoon we got a taxi to see one of the biggest rice paddies in Bali: Tegalalan Rice Paddy.
+In the afternoon we got a taxi to see one of the biggest rice paddies in Bali: Tegalalang Rice Paddy.
 On the way the driver told us a lot about family life in Indonesia but the only thing I was more impressed by than the fact he lives with 29 members of his family was the views we got of the rice paddies!!
 It was green as far as we could see and we enjoyed climbing up and down each side to see all angles.

 In the evening we did some more frantic last minute shopping which ended up with us running off in different directions whilst everyone packed up around us.
 Despite power walking down three long streets, I am now the proud owner of a new summer handbag in the size I wanted!

 For dinner we went back to Cafe Luna for the second time in one day for dinner and cocktails.
-I feel like we’ve had a very busy week and a half so far in Indonesia so I’m ready for a week relaxing in the islands with sea salt in my hair and sand between my toes…
+I feel like we’ve had a very busy week and a half so far in Indonesia so I’m ready for a week relaxing in the Gili Islands with sea salt in my hair and sand between my toes…